Textile printing: Digital textile printing

 Digital textile printing is often referred to as direct-to-garment printing (DTG printing), or digital garment printing.
 It is a process of printing on textiles and garments using specialized or modified inkjet technology.
 Inkjet printing on fabric is also possible with an inkjet printer by using fabric sheets with a removable paper backing.
 Today, major inkjet technology manufacturers can offer specialized products designed for direct printing on textiles, not only for sampling but also for bulk production.
 Since the early 1990s, inkjet technology and specially developed water-based ink (known as dye-sublimation or disperse direct ink) have made it possible to print directly onto polyester fabric.
 This is mainly related to visual communication in retail and brand promotion (flags, banners and other point of sales applications).
 Printing onto nylon and silk can be done by using an acid ink.
 Reactive ink is used for cellulose based fibers such as cotton and linen.
 Inkjet technology in digital textile printing allows for single pieces, mid-run production and even long-run alternatives to screen printed fabric.

-An similar printing method: Direct-To-Film printing (DTF printing) can also make the digital textile printing.
+A similar printing method: Direct-To-Film printing (DTF printing) can also make the digital textile printing.
 The difference from DTG printing is that DTF printing first prints on a special transfer film while DTG printing prints on the substrate.
-One of the advantage of DTF printing is that it's more cost effective.
+One of the advantage of DTF printing is that it is more cost effective.